WenqinSHAO/pixel-animator/README.md

-# Animator
+# Frame-by-frame Pixel Animator

 A minimal browser-based frame-by-frame animator and GIF exporter.

 ## What it is for

-- Create simple animations in the browser and export them as a project JSON or a GIF.
+- Create simple animations in the browser and export them as a project JSON or a GIF/webm.
 - Small, dependency-light implementation using `animator.html` and `vendor/gif.js`.

 GUI Screenshot